wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 == Changelog ==

+= 4.0.8 =
+- Added Turkish Language translation to the plugin.
+The Turkish translation file was submitted by Vural Pamir.
+- WordPress 4.2 compatibility

 = 4.0.7 =
 - The cart stylesheet file now uses the 'wp_enqueue_scripts' hook
 - Added a new shortcode parameter (thumb_target) which can be used to specify a target URL for the product thumbnail image
-- Coupons codes are now case-insensitive.
+- Coupon codes are now case-insensitive.
 - Updated the Italian language file.

 = 4.0.6 =